virg736/virg736/README.md

 ## Avertissement légal

-Tous projets à but éducatif uniquement.
-Aucune utilisation non autorisée. © Virginie Lechene
+Tous les projets à but éducatif uniquement.Toute utilisation non autorisée est interdite et relève de la seule responsabilité de l'utilisateur. © Virginie Lechene

-Educational use only.
-Unauthorized use prohibited. © Virginie Lechene
+All projets presented here are for educational purposes only.
+Unauthorized use is strictly prohibited and is the sole responsibility of the user. © Virginie Lechene